Nationwide Sincerity: Shincheonji’s "Baekse Manse" Program Fills the Gaps in Senior Care

 • The Starting Point (1989): The journey began in a small rented space in Beomjeon-dong, Busan.

-• The Andre Training Center (2018): A major milestone was reached with the opening of a massive 7,200-pyeong (approx. 23,800㎡) facility in Beomil-dong.
+• The Andrew Training Center (2018): A major milestone was reached with the opening of a massive 7,200-pyeong (approx. 23,800㎡) facility in Beomil-dong.
 This center now serves as a multi-purpose hub for advanced theological education and large-scale assemblies.

 The Pillar of Faith: Rigorous Biblical Examination

-Unlike many contemporary religious groups, the Andre Tribe emphasizes intellectual and spiritual mastery of the Scripture.
+Unlike many contemporary religious groups, the Andrew Tribe emphasizes intellectual and spiritual mastery of the Scripture.
 Since 2004, the tribe has implemented a structured evaluation system, including the "100-Question Exam for All Missionaries" and the "New Covenant Fulfillment Test."

 "These examinations are not merely for rote memorization; they ensure that every member can articulately explain the principles of the Bible and embody them in their daily lives," a tribe official noted.